-On November 15, 2013, we amended the Term Loan with Hercules and entered into a new term loan (the "New Term Loan B"), borrowing an additional \$10.0 million.
+On November 15, 2013, we amended our Loan and Security Agreement with Hercules and entered into a new term loan (the "Term Loan B"), borrowing \$10.0 million.
 After closing fees and expenses, we received net proceeds of \$9.8 million.
-The New Term Loan B also bears the same interest rate as the Term Loan.
+The Term Loan B bears an interest rate equal to 11% plus the percentage, if any, in which the prime rate as reported by The Wall Street Journal exceeds 3.75%.
 We made interest-only payments from December 1, 2013 to May 31, 2014.
 If we achieved certain revenue targets for the six-month period ending March 31, 2014, interest only payments would continue through August 31, 2014.
 We did not achieve the revenue required to extend this interest only period.
-Beginning June 1, 2014, we began making payments on the New Term Loan B in equal monthly installments which will end on November 1, 2016.
+Beginning June 1, 2014, we began making payments on the Term Loan B in equal monthly installments which will end on November 1, 2016.

-On December 19, 2014, we entered into an amendment with Hercules (the "Hercules Second Amendment") and entered into a new term loan (the "New Term Loan C"), borrowing an additional \$1.5 million (we collectively refer to the Term Loan, the New Term Loan B, and New Term Loan C as the "Term Loans").
-After closing fees and expenses, the net proceeds from the New Term Loan C were \$1.4 million.
-The New Term Loan C also bears the same interest rate as the other Term Loans.
-We will make interest only payments until maturity on June 1, 2017, when the loan is scheduled to be repaid in its entirety.
-The maturity date of the New Term Loan C was extended from March 1, 2017 to June 1, 2017 due to our April 2015 equity offering which raised more than \$10 million in new capital before December 31, 2015 (see discussion below).
+On December 19, 2014, we entered into a second amendment with Hercules (the "Hercules Second Amendment") and entered into a new term loan (the "Term Loan C"), borrowing an additional \$1.5 million (we collectively refer to the Term Loan B and Term Loan C as the "Term Loans").
+After closing fees and expenses, the net proceeds from the Term Loan C were \$1.4 million.
+The Term Loan C bears the same interest rate as the Term Loan B. We are making interest only payments until maturity on June 1, 2017, when the loan is scheduled to be repaid in its entirety.

 The Term Loans are secured by substantially all of our existing and future assets, including a mortgage on real property owned by our wholly-owned subsidiary, ASC Devens LLC, and located at 64 Jackson Road, Devens, Massachusetts.
-The Term Loans contain certain covenants that restrict our ability to, among other things, incur or assume certain debt, merge or consolidate, materially change the nature of our business, make certain investments, acquire or dispose of certain assets, make guaranties or grant liens on our assets, make certain loans, advances or investments, declare dividends or make distributions or enter into transactions with affiliates.
+The Term Loans contain certain covenants that restrict our ability to, among other things, incur or assume certain debt, merge or consolidate, materially change the nature of our business, make certain investments, acquire or dispose of certain assets, make guarantees or grant liens on our assets, make certain loans, advances or investments, declare dividends or make distributions or enter into transactions with affiliates.
 In addition, there is a covenant that requires us to maintain a minimum unrestricted cash balance (the "Minimum Threshold") in the United States.
-As part of the Hercules Second Amendment, this Minimum Threshold was amended to be the lower of \$5.0 million or the aggregate outstanding principal balance of the April 2015 offering (see discussion below), the Minimum Threshold was reduced to the lesser of \$2.0 million or the aggregate outstanding principal balance of the Term Loans.
-As of June 30, 2015, the Minimum Threshold was \$2.0 million.
+As a result of the April 2015 offering (see discussion below), the Minimum Threshold was reduced to the lesser of \$2.0 million or the aggregate outstanding principal balance of the Term Loans.
+As of June 30, 2016, the Minimum Threshold was \$2.0 million.
 The events of default under the Term Loans include, but are not limited to, failure to pay amounts due, breaches of covenants, bankruptcy events, cross defaults under other material indebtedness and the occurrence of a material adverse effect and/or change in control.
 In the case of a continuing event of default, Hercules may, among other remedies, declare due all unpaid principal amounts outstanding and any accrued but unpaid interest and foreclose on all collateral granted to Hercules as security under the Term Loans.